soverenio/docs/docs/administration/troubleshooting-sensor.md

 You can then compare the versions listed in the output with our customer success team for confirmation.

-!!! info "Refer to [our current helm chart](https://github.com/soverenio/helm-charts/tree/master/charts/soveren-agent) for all values that can be tuned up for the Soveren Agent, and for current images / components versions."
+!!! info "Refer to [our current helm chart](https://github.com/soverenio/helm-charts/tree/master/charts/soveren-agent) for all values that can be tuned up for the Soveren Sensor, and for current images / components versions."

-Next, it's advisable to confirm that all Soveren Agent components have been successfully deployed:
+Next, it's advisable to confirm that all Soveren Sensor components have been successfully deployed:

 ```shell
 helm -n soverenio list
 ```

-In this command, `soverenio` is the namespace where you've [deployed](../../getting-started/quick-start/) the Agent.
+In this command, `soverenio` is the namespace where you've [deployed](../../getting-started/quick-start/) the Sensor.

 Ensure you observe _all_ of the following: